 Nature inspired and art influenced the architectural design of Rim Village.
 Rustic-style features were created with native stone and logs.
 Walkways follow natural plantings.
 Drinking fountains shaped from native boulders once highlighted the promenade—only one remains in working order today.

-Begin the walking tour at Kiser Studio, which today is the Rim Visitor Center and the Crater Lake Natural History Association Bookstore.
-Rangers can offer information and insight to the history of Rim Village.
+Begin the walking tourat Kiser Studio, which today is the Rim Visitor Center and the Crater Lake Natural History Association Bookstore.
+Even though this is in the middle of the promenade, Rangers are available to offer information and insight to the history of Rim Village, and get you started in a direction.